Ready for publication

 Blinking like mad I hid my eye roll, strangled the wet handle with my left hand, and did my best to stand straight.
 ‘No help needed, thanks.
 It’s light as a feather.’

 After a few turns on the spot, Hester dived into the woods.
 Her long legs danced over the deadfall, and I dragged myself after her, feet sinking with a crunch into the cushion of moss and rotten twigs.
-Soon, she stopped at a thin dirt road vaulted by twisting boughs and waited for me.
+Soon, she stopped at a thin dirt road vaulted by boughs and waited for me.